Chen Jiulin: Chinese law expert oppugned Singapore Court's sentence

 Ma Junju, Chen Jiulin's PhD professor, accepted some reporter's interview in early July, 2010, and oppugned Singapore Court's sentence.

 Ma Junju is a professor at the School of Law, Tsinghua University, a distinguished professor of Southern University of Finance and Economics and he was professor and Dean of Law School in Wuhan University, professor of China University of Political Science and Law.
 Professor Ma is an expert in Civil Law, Commercial Law and Environmental Law.

-Prof. Ma said, as far as he knows, Chen was not involved in economic crimes like encroachment of property, misappropriation of property or sabotage of social economic order.
+Prof. Ma said, as far as he knows, Chen was not involved in economic crimes like encroachment of property, misappropriation of property, or sabotage of social economic order.
 Chen made mistakes in the process of running CAO's operations, but there was no personal motivation for the crime.
 Thus, what he did could not constitute a crime.
 Eventually, CAO succeeded in being restructured and it got through the adversity, becoming the largest China-based enterprise and the 4th largest listed company in Singapore.
 And this achievement has a vital link and relation to the foundation laid by Chen Jiulin.
 Furthermore, Chen's resignation demonstrated his loyalty to the country and his responsibility to the company.

 However, Chen was sentenced to four years and three months in prison by the Singaporean Court.
 Prof. Ma expressed his doubts on the sentence.
-He said, as a Chinese civil law scholar, he does not have sufficient knowledge, and he is not in a position to comment on Singaporean laws and court judgment, but he has his doubts.
-For instance, whether an oral presentation to Deutsche Bank can be used as evidence to identify deception?
-Whether the sale of shares of China National Aviation Fuel Corporation to save the company is fully considered as an act of a legal person?
-Similarly, the disclosure of the loss could only be made by the consensus of all Board members.
+He said, as a Chinese civil law scholar, he does not have sufficient knowledge and is not in a position to comment on Singaporean laws and court judgment, but he has his doubts.
+For instance, whether an oral presentation to Deutsche Bank can be used as evidence to identify deception or whether the sale of shares of China National Aviation Fuel Corporation to save the company is fully considered as an act of a legal person.
+Similarly, the disclosure of the loss could only be made by the consensus of all board members.
 In the whole process, to what extent should Chen bear the due legal responsibility?